Diesel Dockside Switcher

 Older projects I started and want to see finished

-Hobbytown of Boston drives.
+left over Hobbytown of Boston drive gears.
 Another company no longer in business.

 NOTE:Click on picture to enlarge.
 Click back button on your browser to return to this page.